Andrew Benintendi Player Props: White Sox vs. Orioles

 Andrew Benintendi At The Plate

-- He has scored at least one run nine times this year (69.2%), including one multi-run game.
+- He has scored at least once nine times this season (64.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.